Minoru Asada

-Minoru Asada (1953–present) is a Japanese engineer.
+Minoru Asada (born 1953) is a Japanese engineer.
 He is a professor of Adaptive Machine Systems at the Graduate School of Engineering at Osaka University, Japan.
 He is a research leader for and director of neuroscience robotics and Constructive Developmental Science based on understanding the process of neuro-dynamics to social interaction.
 His research focuses on emergent robotics to better understand the interaction between the robot and its environment in an attempt to comprehend the complex cognitive processes in both natural and artificial systems.

 Early life

 Asada attended 7 years of school in Nagahama City in Japan; 6 in elementary and 1 in junior high school.
 His father was an employee of the Japan National Railroad (JNR), and was posted to the north part of Japan to Toyama Prefecture.
 After one year, his father had to move again, however, fortunately for Asada, his older brother had just gotten into Toyama University.
 This allowed Asada to complete his education in this city.
 While in high school, he decided on the direction he would go as an engineer or scientist.
 He enrolled in Osaka University at 18 to study control engineering.

 He received a Ph.D. in control engineering from Osaka in 1982 and later became the Professor in the Department of Adaptive Machine Systems at the Graduate School of Engineering at that university in 1997.